proofcarryingdata/zupass/packages/eddsa-ticket-pcd/README.md

 }

 // Create a PCD with the required attributes and their types.
-// It uses the EdDSA PCD to sign the message, which is the seralized ticket in this PCD. const pcd = await prove({
+// It uses the EdDSA PCD to sign the message, which is the serialized ticket in this PCD. const pcd = await prove({
     // The id is optional and if you don't pass it a random value will be automatically created.
     id: {